astronomer/docs/astro/astro-architecture.md

 ![Astro Hosted overview](/img/docs/architecture-overview.png)

-To learn more about Astro Hybrid architecture and features, see [LINK]
+To learn more about Astro Hybrid architecture and features, see [Astro Hybrid overview](hybrid-overview.md)